If you’ve been checking out slacklines and are ready to get into it – or you just want to know more about it – this is the slacklining guide for you.

 While this may not sound very difficult — or entertaining — it's quite the opposite.
 Slacklining requires plenty of skill and determination to stay up there and, of course, the ability to laugh at yourself.
-Beware, though, it’s not just your pride that’ll get bruised – your tailbone might, too!
+Beware, though; it’s not just your pride that’ll get bruised – your tailbone might, too!

 In slacklining circles, it’s pretty unanimously agreed that the sport developed in the 80s and was the brainchild of Adam Grosowsky and Jeff Ellington.
-Two avid climbers and key members of the Yosemite National Park climbing scene, Grosowsky and Ellington had the idea to use climbing webbing as a tightrope to pass the time.
-The hobby quickly caught on and took hold – a fun diversion at the end of a long day climbing to boost spirits and have a good time.
+Two avid climbers and key members of the Yosemite National Park climbing scene, Grosowsky and Ellington, had the idea to use climbing webbing as a tightrope to pass the time.
+The hobby quickly caught on and took hold – a fun diversion at the end of a long day of climbing to boost spirits and have a good time.

 With climbing being such a transient community, the sport naturally spread as more slackliners crossed paths.
 However, it didn’t take off until 2006 in Europe, when the first ‘slacklining’ kit was sold, opening up the whole sport to non-climbers and the greater population.
 It quickly became a sensation, and as humans do, they innovated and experimented, pushing this new concept to its extremes.